LucasDLalande/PGLMMdredge/README.md

   round = 3
 )
 ```
-It returns a data frame with ordered models and respective fixed effects structure (and estimates, standard-errors), based on AIC or AICc.
+It returns a data frame with ordered models and respective fixed effects structure (and estimates and/or standard-errors), based on AIC or AICc.

 ## Example